-Inspection Tallies I oy Reason of Ineligibility or Noncompletion State: MS FFY: 2013 (1) INELIGIBLE (2) ELIGIBLE Reason for Ineligibility (a) Counts Reason for Noncompletion (a) Counts Out of business In operation but closed at time of visit Does not sell tobacco products Unsafe to access Inaccessible by youth Presence of police Private club or private residence Youth inspector knows salesperson Temporary closure Moved to new location Unlocatable Drive-thru only/youth inspector has no driver's license Wholesale only/Carton sale only Tobacco out of stock Vending machine broken Ran out of time Duplicate Other noncompletion reason(s) (Describe.)
+Inspection Tallies b oy Reason of Ineligibility or Noncompletion State: FFY: 2019 (1) INELIGIBLE (2) ELIGIBLE Reason for Ineligibility (a) Counts Reason for Noncompletion Co Out of business In operation but closed at time of visit Does not sell tobacco products Unsafe to access Inaccessible by youth Presence of police Private club or private residence Youth inspector knows salesperson Temporary closure Moved to new location Unlocatable Drive-thru only/youth inspector has no driver's license Wholesale only/Carton sale only Tobacco out of stock Vending machine broken Ran out of time Duplicate Other noncompletion reason(s) (Describe.)
 Other ineligibility reason(s) (Describe.)
 Total Total

-FORM 5 (Required for all States not using the Synar Survey Estimation System [SSES] to analyze the Synar survey data)
+FORM 5 (Required for all states not using the Synar Survey Estimation System [SSES] to analyze the Synar survey data)